iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 10.4
+- Adjusted  `Auto-Parry` and `Auto-DT` down into just a single `Auto` mode.
+Now defaults to using the Tank-Parry set and includes a list of mobs to use the Tank-DT set for (see new `TANK DT MOBS` section).

 Version 10.3
 - Added AutoPhalanxSet option.
 Automatically equips Phalanx gear set when another player casts Phalanx II or Accession Phalanx on you.